Skip to main content

 A form that has no fields filled out will have a grey progress bar.

-Click to open the form any time to view responses and uploaded files.
+Click on any form entry at any time to view responses and uploaded files.

 Auto-filling forms after meetings